plavin/simulation-best-practices/README.md

 - Architectural checkpoint: Captures the architectural (software-visible) state, including the register files of cores, memory, and I/O device states.
 Popular emulators like QEMU, Simics, gem5, and VM hypervisors (e.g., KVM) maintain these states.
 - Microarchitectural checkpoint: Captures the states of microarchitectural components such as pipelines, caches, branch predictors, TLBs, on-chip network virtual channels, and DRAM controllers.

 Research on checkpoints focuses on storage and adaptability.
-Storage solutions include compression (e.g., QEMU's incremental disk checkpoint and Simics) and pruning techniques like [Livepoints](livepoints), which stores only the state needed for a following short detailed simulation window.
-Statistical profiles, such as [MRRL](mrrl) and [BLRL](mlrl), store reuse distribution data to save space and are naturally to extrapolate.
+Storage solutions include compression (e.g., QEMU's incremental disk checkpoint and Simics) and pruning techniques like [Livepoints](wenisch2006livepoints), which stores only the state needed for a following short, detailed simulation window.
+Statistical profiles, such as [MRRL](haskins2003mrrl) and [BLRL](eeckhout2005blrl), store reuse distribution data to save space and are natural to extrapolate.

 Adaptability is achieved by storing metadata as hints for post-processing.
-For example, [Memory Timestamp Record (MTR)](mtr) tracks each core's last read/write timestamp for every cache line, making it compatible with cache hierarchies that use any write-invalidate coherence state and LRU replacement policy.
+For example, [Memory Timestamp Record (MTR)](barr2005mtr) tracks each core's last read/write timestamp for every cache line, making it compatible with cache hierarchies that use any write-invalidate coherence state and LRU replacement policy.
 The aforementioned statistical profiles can also be naturally extrapolated to any cache capacity.

 [sabu2022lcddfma]: http://doi.org/10.1109/HPCA53966.2022.00051